 Emmanuelle Alt knows that looking chic doesn't have to be complicated; simply add a polished jacket and walkable low heels to your trousers and tee.

-Nothing says "I came to work today!" like a pair of fresh printed pants.
+Nothing says "I came to work today!" like a pair of fresh printed pants and metallic heels.

 Layer up a slouchy sweater with a sharp blazer and a sleek pencil for a totally corporate-cum-cool vibe — note how slick it looked on Christine Centenera.